Chickpea Cucumber Salad

 The finished salad served on two gray plates with forks.

-To prepare it up to a day in advance, follow the recipe directions with one change: Keep the prepared salad covered in the refrigerator, and wait until just before serving to add the avocado and salad dressing.
-This will keep it from getting soggy and brown.
+To prepare this chickpea salad up to a day in advance, follow the recipe directions with one change: Keep the prepared salad covered in the refrigerator, and wait until just before serving to add the avocado and salad dressing.
+This keeps everything from getting soggy and brown.

 How do I store chickpea salad?

-Store leftovers in an airtight container and refrigerate for 2 days.
-If you leave the avocado out, it will keep for 4 days.
+Store leftovers in an airtight container and refrigerate for up to 2 days.
+If you store it without avocado, it should stay fresh and crisp up to 4 days.

 5 stars